MicroControleurMonde/ESP32-C6_RNG/README.md

 A Micro-python library which provides an interface to generate a random number using the ESP32-C6's hardware RNG.

 The code uses several hardware devices of the MCU to generate random noise values using additional entropy sources.
 The SAR ADC and Wi-Fi are exploited to provide quality inputs to the hardware random number generator integrated into the ESP32-C6 (FH4).
+It reads a random value from the **`LPPERI_RNG_DATA_REG`** register.

 - Library :
 - Library test: